 What many people don’t realize is that when Classic Coke was resurrected, it too was a new formula.
 Although Classic marked a return to the previous flavor, it continued to use high fructose corn syrup as a sweetener.
 There are many explanations for this decision but most are related to costs associated with sugar versus corn syrup.
 However, Coca Cola produced in Mexico and other places still includes cane sugar.
 This is likely due to government corn subsidies here that make it cheaper to use HFCS.
 You may have noticed recent advertising trends listing ingredients like natural cane sugar in some products.
 Much of this is in response to the belief that HFCS poses certain health risks and is a contributor to diabetes.
 While such studies are alarming and may or may not be conclusive in their findings, you should draw your own conclusions.

-While the manufacturer maintains that there is no discernible difference in the flavor of the sweeteners, I disagree, and I am not alone.
+While the manufacturer maintains that there is no discernible difference in the flavor of the sweeteners, we disagree, and we are not alone.
 Coke made with cane sugar tastes crisp and refreshing, while the HFCS variety seems to carry an aftertaste that lingers in the mouth.
 Even Consumer Reports recently took notice of the import buying trend and did a taste test.
-I must say that when I was walking through Costco yesterday and I found 24-packs of Coke bottled in Mexico, it made me think of that kid catching the Mean Joe Greene jersey.
-Excited as I was, I am the first to admit that I am not really much of a soda drinker to begin with.
-So, when I do, it might as well be the good stuff.
+We must say that when we were walking through Costco yesterday and found 24-packs of Coke bottled in Mexico, it made us think of that kid catching the Mean Joe Greene jersey.
+Excited as we were, we are the first to admit that we don’t really drink that much soda drinker to begin with.
+So, when we do, it might as well be the good stuff.